 Our sequence of carefully structured workshops expand the findings of the archival research.
 Initial workshops run with autistic participants focused on social and screen ‘event boundaries’, turn-taking in dialogue exchanges, body proxemics and the fuzzy social rules of how close to stand to another person.
 We reverse-engineered eye-tracking software and remixed film audio to privilege atmosphere tracks over speech and loud music.
 Our autism-friendly sessions consider discourses of impairment, disability, discomfort and difference, as well as autism as a condition with benefits.

-Typically, cinema has depicted characters with autism from the outside, giving stereotypical and inaccurate descriptions, looking in with fascination at a high-functioning or magical character who throws out of joint the ‘neurotypical’ lives of those around them.
+Typically, cinema has depicted autistic characters from the outside, giving stereotypical and inaccurate descriptions, looking in with fascination at a high-functioning or magical character who throws out of joint the ‘neurotypical’ lives of those around them.
 Medical films have similarly treated the behaviour of autistic individuals as eccentric and obscure.
 A cinema opening onto neurodiverse experience is not common.
 This is because collaboration with the autistic community is rarely a part of the filmmaking process.
 Yet it has much to bring to our understandings of inner and outer life, ushering in novel ways of apprehending cognitive differences, suggesting new sensory and relational events on the screen.
 Is this a genre, films produced by psychiatrists, films about psychiatry?

 A neuroculture collective made up of autistic individuals will bring creative input and skills to a film production.